-As outlined in our free Workforce Development Guide, by using apprenticeship levy funding you can upskill your staff improving retention, productivity and reducing hiring costs.
+As outlined in our free 8 Ways to Use Your Levy Guide, by using apprenticeship levy funding you can up-skill your staff improving retention, productivity and reducing hiring costs.
 By choosing the right skills for your team, you can better support both their growth, and company growth.

 Ryan Foley Head of IT Support & Data @ SMI Group

 Just IT provided fantastic service from the get-go, delivering skilled candidates quickly.
 I recommend them to anyone looking for hardworking apprentices with a passion for IT.